kedder/exsvn/README.txt

 =================================

-This project is intended to automate some of the common tasks, related to source control, author is performing at his workplace.
+This project is intended to automate some of the common tasks, related to source control, author is routinely performing at his workplace.
 This project implements set of tools to make those task less boring / time consuming / error prone.

-These tools are not intended for broad audience, since scope is rather specific to author environment, however one may find the codebase flexible enough to tweak ir for his own needs.
+These tools are not intended for broad audience, since scope is rather specific to author environment.
+However, one may find the codebase flexible enough to tweak it for his own needs.

 Project scope and goals
 =======================

-Here are list of problems this project this project is aimed to solve:
+Here are list of problems this project is aimed to solve:

   1. Never-commit files.